atomisthq/docs/docs/integration/gcr.md

     --role="roles/iam.serviceAccountTokenCreator"
 ```

-Your `PROJECT_ID`, as the address of the new service account, must now be configured in your Atomist workspace.
-You'll also need to configure the region for your GCR resources.
+Your `PROJECT_ID` as well as the address of the new service account must configured in your Atomist workspace.
+You'll also need to set the region for your GCR instance.

 ![img/gcr/gcr_config.png](img/gcr/gcr_config.png)

 Once these 3 pieces of information have been saved, Atomist will test the connection.
-You'll see some green check marks if we were able to make a connection to your registry.
+You'll see some green check marks when a connection has been established.

 ![img/gcr/config_success.png](img/gcr/config_success.png)